hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 - Add a new  `evmAddress` → `accountId`  map, for easy account lookups
 - Account creation
-    - `CryptoCreate` transactions with a simple ECDSA key will have its signature examined , the public key extracted from the signature and a corresponding Ethereum public address `evmAddress` calculated.
-For cases where a separate address is to be set the CryptoCreateTransaction may take the desired virtual address.
-For this  `CryptoCreateTransactionBody`  will be updated with
+    - `CryptoCreate` transactions with a simple ECDSA key will have its signature examined, the public key extracted from the signature and a corresponding Ethereum public address `evmAddress` calculated.
+For cases where a separate address is to be set the desired virtual address may be pulled from `CryptoCreateTransaction.evm_address`.
-    - `CryptoTransfer` transactions to an Ethereum public address `evmAddress` will utilize the lazy-create flow and create a Hollow account with a single virtual address
+    - `CryptoTransfer` transactions to an Ethereum public address `evmAddress` will utilize the `lazy-create` flow and create a Hollow account with a single virtual address.
-    - `CryptoUpdate` transactions that add an Ethereum public address `evmAddress` will have signatures examined and the public key extracted and an Ethereum public address `evmAddress` calculated
-    - The  `evmAddress` → `accountId` map and the account object should be updated with the `evmAddress`
+    - In both transaction type cases the `evmAddress` → `accountId` map and the account object should be updated with the `evmAddress`
     - Future transactions utilizing an `evmAddress` will verify a valid entry in the map or fail with `INVALID_SIGNATURE`
 - Contract
     - `ContractCall` / `ContractCreate` smart contract transactions that result in new contract creation should add an Ethereum public address `evmAddress` for `CREATE` & `CREATE2` to `contract.account.virtualAddresses`.
 Contract addresses are calculated by the ledger based on internal state.
-    - Contracts may only have 1 virtual address entry to insure immutability in accordance with the Ethereum yellow paper.
+    - Contracts may only have 1 virtual address entry to ensure immutability in accordance with the Ethereum yellow paper.
 The network should prevent the update of a contracts virtual addresses.
 - Export virtual address added in record for account and contract transactions

 Note: The concept of virtual address may be extended to support Contract Accounts, in which the result of the CREATE2 operation address is stored as a virtual address.
 This will provide feature expansion ramps down the line.